On the analysis of optimization with fixed-rank matrices: a quotient geometric view: Introduction

 We illustrate the main results through numerical experiments: we show that the quotient manifold-based algorithms not only enjoy the benefits of low-rank matrix factorization but also present desirable {\it invariance}\/ properties that the Euclidean gradient descent does not possess.
 In particular, its convergence behavior does not vary with changes in the {\it balancing}\/ between the factor matrices, while the performance of Euclidean gradient descent can be easily deteriorated due to unbalanced factor matrices.

 In summary: (i) we show formally that the Riemannian gradient descent algorithm under the aforementioned quotient geometric setting enjoys desirable invariance properties.
-A new result (\Cref{lemm:rgd-mtotal2manf}) about this quotient manifold-based RGD algorithm is given; (ii) for a class of low-rank matrix optimization problems, we provide new results (\Cref{lemm:f-rsc-riem}) about the geometric properties of the RGD algorithm around critical points, under the restricted positive definiteness property.
-Convergence analyses (\Cref{lemm:f-rsc-fort} and \Cref{thm:main-mc-rpd}) on $\mrkk$ are given based on these new results.
+A new result (\Cref{lemm:rgd-mtotal2manf}) about this quotient manifold-based RGD algorithm is given; (ii) for a class of low-rank matrix optimization problems, we provide new results about the geometric properties of the RGD algorithm around critical points (\Cref{lemm:f-rsc-riem}) under the restricted positive definiteness property, about sufficient descent conditions for RGD (\Cref{lemm:4.8z} and \Cref{coro:4.8z}), and about the local linear convergence of RGD (\Cref{lemm:f-rsc-fort}) on $\mrkk$.